What does al-muʿṣirāt mean in Surah An-Naba 78:14?

 Answer

-In 78:14, "and sent down from al-muʿṣirāt water pouring forth" (wa-anzalnā mina l-muʿṣirāti māʾan thajjājā), the word al-muʿṣirāt has been discussed at length by the exegetes.
+In 78:14, “and sent down from al-muʿṣirāt water pouring forth” (wa-anzalnā mina l-muʿṣirāti māʾan thajjājā), the word al-muʿṣirāt has been discussed at length by the exegetes.
 Al-Ṭabarī reports several views from the early authorities: the majority understand it as the clouds that bear and discharge rain—either the clouds pressed until they release water, or by extension the winds that press them—while a minority read it as the heavens or even the years.
 Al-Ṭabarī and al-Qurṭubī both favour the reading of rain-laden clouds, which is how Ibn Kathīr and al-Saʿdī also take it.
-The root ʿ-ṣ-r carries the sense of "pressing/squeezing," so the image is of clouds being squeezed until water pours out.
+The root ʿ-ṣ-r carries the sense of “pressing/squeezing,” so the image is of clouds being squeezed until water pours out.
 The accompanying word thajjāj means water poured down abundantly and continuously—heavy, successive rainfall, not a trickle.
-Together the verse paints a vivid picture of dense clouds releasing copious rain.
-The purpose, as the next verses make clear (78:15–16), is that this water brings forth grain, plants, and dense gardens—God's provision and a sign of His power.
+Together the verse paints a vivid picture of dense clouds wrung until copious rain streams down, and the next verses spell out the purpose: that this water brings forth grain, plants, and dense gardens (78:15–16)—God’s provision and a sign of His power.
+But do not stop at the meteorology.
+Notice what the rain is doing in the verse: it takes ground that gives nothing and makes it pour out life.
+That picture is not incidental to the surah—it is the surah’s whole argument in miniature.
+An-Nabaʾ opens on “the great news” the people are disputing (78:1–2): that the dead will be raised.
+And the answer the surah gives the doubter is exactly this—the wrung cloud, the buried seed, the earth that was finished and is suddenly green.
+Elsewhere God draws the line out loud, in sense: that He sends down blessed water from the sky and gives life thereby to a dead land—and just so is the coming-forth (cf. 50:9–11); that you see the earth lifeless, but when He sends water upon it, it stirs and swells, and the One who revives it is the giver of life to the dead (cf. 41:39).
+So the rain over your dead fields is not only food for your body; it is an argument God is making to your face.
+He squeezes a cloud, He pulls a harvest out of bare dust, and He is telling you, in a language you have understood since childhood, that He can do the very same with you.
+The honest weight of the verse is not on what al-muʿṣirāt means—it is on you.
+The rain is still falling.
+Turn, while it does, to the One who pours it.

-Qur’anic evidence — read the full study of 78:14
+Qur’anic evidence — read the full study of 78:12 →

 In more depth